-It was reported in The Yeshiva World that visitors to the area have observed the group of about a dozen foxes in the southwestern area of the Western Wall for the last three days in the early hours of the day.
+It was reported in The Yeshiva World that visitors to the area have observed the pack of about a dozen foxes in the southwestern area of the Western Wall.

 Wild foxes at the site of the destroyed Temple are described specifically in the Jewish Talmud.

 This Talmud, which was written 2,000 years ago as a sign that Jerusalem will be rebuilt.
 This precise scenario was discussed in the Talmud (Makkot 24b).
 Rabban Gamliel, Rabbi Elazar ben Azaria, Rabbi Joshua and Rabbi Akiva went up to Jerusalem.

 When they reached the Temple Mount, they saw a fox emerging from the place of the Holy of Holies.

 The others started weeping but Rabbi Akiva laughed.
 Rabbi Akiva asked the rabbis why they cried and they explained that to see a wild animal in such a holy place, a place which was forbidden to unfit men, was distressing.
 Rabbi Akiva noted that this was precisely the reason he laughed.
 He explained that the fact that the prophecy of Uriah related by the Prophet Micah had come to be was proof that the prophecy of Zechariah would also come to be.

 The Prophet Micah described the total destruction of Jerusalem.

 The Prophet Zechariah described the return of Jerusalem to its days of glory.

 Thus said the lord of Hosts: There shall yet be old men and women in the squares of Yerushalayim, each with staff in hand because of their great age.
 And the squares of the city shall be crowded with boys and girls playing in the squares.
 Zechariah 4-5